ademdev12/heart_disease_analysis_dashboard/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-(Note: A LICENSE file is not included in the original project, but it's good practice to add one.)
+Distributed under the MIT License.
+See LICENSE for more information.